jscad-community/jscad-text/README.md

 ### Local Font Project

 This project is the easiest to use, as fonts are read from local files.
-Just find a nice font, and write down the file path.
+Just find a nice font, and copy the file into the localFont folder.
+- MacOS : see /Library/Fonts or /System/Library/Fonts
+- Windows :
+- Linux :

 Setup:
 ```